CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 ```

 !!!
 Note
-If you add the SDS public key your data to be decrypted automatically when uploaded to SD Desktop from SD Connect.
+If you add the CSC Sensitive Data Service public key your data to be decrypted automatically when uploaded to SD Desktop from SD Connect.
 Using SDS public key will also guarantee that in case you loose your private encryption key or your password, CSC could still help you to retrieve your data.

 !!!Note
 Programmatically you can add more than one public key (no limit?).
 This could be useful in case the data are originally encrypted by a data owner or a sequencing facility using your public key.